MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 - Explain the scope of the change — does it cover the entirety of the ticket, or is there more changes to follow?
 - Explain the contents of the change — what have you changed and how does it work?

-It's unreasonable to expect authors to remember these points for every change, so leverage [pull request templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository) to create a default format to follow.
+It's unreasonable to expect authors to remember these points for every change, so leverage [pull request templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository) to establish a format to follow.

 ### Approach 2 — Use of language and tone

 Code reviews are a great opportunity for feedback, but if you're not careful they can also be a source of arguments, defensiveness and frustration.
 We've all experienced it, I'm guilty of it too.

 It's understandable, it's hard receiving critical feedback on work we've put a lot of effort into, and are under pressure to deliver.
-If we feel like a reviewer is being overly harsh or difficult, we naturally go into defensive mode.
+If we feel like a reviewer is being overly pedantic, we naturally go into defensive mode.

 I think it's critical that the reviewer makes careful choice of words when giving feedback.
 The author has this responsibility too, but the reviewer is the one that sets the initial tone.